| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 publish proceedings electronically and make all of them available on-line.
 I have a complete set of all published

+IMTA proceedings that I used and jealously guarded for years, and now they are unnecessary.
 Dr. Raymond Waldkoetter is known to many of you as a long-time contributor to IMTA and a person who

 sought to expand the organization in many ways.
 At the 1979 Steering Committee meeting, Ray recommended